 Tuam Swimming Club

-Coffey Group is now the proud sponsors of Tuam Swimming Club.
+Coffey is now the proud sponsors of Tuam Swimming Club.
 We are providing the club with sports equipment for athletes of all levels.

 Sean and Olivia Coffey from Coffey Group pictured with members of the Tuam swimming team at the announcement of our sponsorship of the club in January 2018.

-Supporting charities, both local and national, is part of the culture at Coffey Group.
+Supporting charities, both local and national, is part of the culture at Coffey.
 Our staff have raised much-needed money for small local charities and even made taking part in national fundraisers social occasions.
 Some of the charities that we have supported recently include Croi Heart and Stroke Charity, Cancer Care West, Macmillian Cancer Support and Movember.

-Coffey Group staff members Danny Flynn, James Sheehan, Sean Coffey, Keith Connolly and Michael Madden pictured (before and after the big shave) with barber Padraic from The Barber Shop, Athenry, at our head office at our Movember fundraiser.
+Coffey staff members Danny Flynn, James Sheehan, Sean Coffey, Keith Connolly and Michael Madden pictured (before and after the big shave) with barber Padraic from The Barber Shop, Athenry, at our head office at our Movember fundraiser.
 The Coffey team raised an impressive €1730 for men’s’ cancer research.

 The team at our St Helen’s office took a laid-back approach to the Halloween festivities with a coffee morning in aid of the Macmillian Cancer Support raising £324.